hetu-project/hetu-chain/README.md

 ### Remote Deployment

-For remote deployment, ensure that `hhubd` is available in the `PATH` on each machine.
+For remote deployment, ensure that `hetud` is available in the `PATH` on each machine.
 It is also recommended to set up SSH keys on the remote machines for secure and passwordless access.

 1. `init_validators.sh`: This script initializes the validators required for the Hetu Chain.
 You need to provide the remote IPs for the 4 validators in the network as parameters.